siddhartha-gadgil/DeptWeb/_seminars/2023/2023-08-11-gobinda-sau.md

 In the second part, we consider the case of equivariant harmonic maps.
 For a closed Riemann surface $X$, and an irreducible representation $\rho$ of its fundamental group into $PSL_2(\mathbb{C})$, a seminal theorem of Donaldson asserts the existence of a $\rho$-equivariant harmonic map from the universal cover $\tilde{X}$ into $\mathbb{H}^3$.
-In this thesis, we consider domain surfaces that are non-compact, namely \textit{marked and bordered surfaces} (introduced in the work of Fock-Goncharov).
+In this thesis, we consider domain surfaces that are non-compact, namely _marked and bordered surfaces_ (introduced in the work of Fock-Goncharov).
 Such a marked and bordered surface is denoted by a pair $(S, M)$ where $M$ is a set of marked points that are either punctures or marked points on boundary components.
 Our main result in this part is: given an element $X$ in the enhanced Teichmuller space $\mathcal{T}^{\pm}(S, M)$, and a non-degenerate type-preserving framed